In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 Sodium – 200mg

-Here in 20th place (according to buyers’ ratings) is one of the biggest-selling protein bars, with or without sucralose.
+Here in 16th place (according to buyers’ ratings) is one of the biggest-selling protein bars in the country & on Amazon, with or without sucralose**.

-It seemed odd to me at first that Quest only ranked 20th in buyer satisfaction, so I looked for a rationale to explain it.
+It seemed unusual to me at first that the top-selling Quest only ranked 16th in buyer satisfaction, so I looked for a rationale to explain it.

 Some Quest bars have sucralose, some don’t

-Quest sells over 20 different flavors of this protein bar.
+Quest sells more than 20 different flavors of this protein bar.

 And as it turns out, over 2/3 of those have sucralose in them.

-Only the 7 flavors I list below are the Quest bars without it:
+Only the 7 flavors I list below were the Quest bars I found** without it:

 - Chocolate Hazelnut